UKGovernmentBEIS/beis-business-energy-efficiency-sme-alpha-zapp-server/README.md

 cd beis-business-energy-efficiency-sme-alpha-zapp-server/
 yarn
 ```
-* Create a file named `.env` at the root of the project to store your API credentials (your username and API key from step 2) and other configuration.
+* Create a file named `.env` at the root of the project to store your API key, database URL and other configuration.
 The contents of the file should look like:
 ```
 # The password used to access /admin endpoint with username 'admin'.
 # Can be anything, but not empty.